2025 Kansas First-Time Homebuyer Programs and Loans

 Can I qualify for down payment assistance in Kansas?

-To take advantage of one of Kansas’s down payment assistance programs, you must clear certain qualification hurdles – the biggest of which is earning below a certain income limit.
-Shoppers typically need to be first-time homebuyers or have not owned property within the past three to five years.
+You must meet certain qualification criteria — the most significant of which is earning below a specific income limit.
+Applicants typically need to be first-time homebuyers or shouldn’t have owned property within the past three to five years.
 Many programs also come with stipulations requiring you to remain in the purchased home for five to 10 years, take a homebuying education course, get preapproved for a 30-year fixed-rate mortgage and buy within a certain geographic area.

 How do I apply for Kansas first-time homebuyer down payment assistance?